arantxa-ramos/labs/Lab2_NaiveBayes.md

         It is getting deleted.

     b.
-Is Bob’s comment deleted by your automoderator?</li>
+Is Bob’s comment deleted by your automoderator?
         **Answer:**

         We get rid of "go", because it is not in the training set.